 - Worcester Polytechnic Institute is a great place for math and science quick-learners.
 The academic terms are just seven weeks long and WPI puts a heavy emphasis on experiential and project-based learning.
 More about WPI here.

 - High Point University is an amazing campus with a unique ability to inspire students to strive for excellence in college and beyond.
 Their biomechanics lab – where you would study if you were a kinesiology, exercise science, sports medicine or physical therapy major – is literally second only to Nike’s lab in Portland.
-You will fall in love if you visit.
 More about High Point University here.

-- Linfield College – Linfield has a beautiful campus in McMinnville, Oregon.
+- Linfield College – Linfield has a beautiful campus in McMinnville, Oregon, with several dozen wineries in a 30-mile radius!
 Professors are hands-on; students collaborate with them inside and outside of the classroom.
 Marketing students have internships in nearby wineries to learn the industry.
 More about Linfield College here.

 The list of hidden gem colleges could go on forever!
-I visit between 30 and 50 colleges per year – partially because I know you don’t have time to visit that many!
-You can see all of the California colleges I’ve visited here, and all of the out-of-state colleges I’ve visited here.
+Our team visits between 30 and 50 colleges per year – because we know you don’t have time to visit that many!
+You can see all of the California colleges we’ve visited here, and all of the out-of-state colleges we’ve visited here.

 Oh by the way – if you’re planning on going to graduate school – like medical school, law school or business school – you want to think about going to a college where you will rise to the top of your class.
 Most graduate programs are looking for students who shine in the college environment.
 Here’s a list of the undergraduate colleges that Harvard Law School students attended.
 It’s likely you haven’t heard of a number of them.
 All that matters is that Harvard Law School has heard of them!

 Looking for a great source for hidden gem colleges?
 Colleges That Change Lives is an organization of mostly small, mostly liberal arts colleges that give students across the academic spectrum the opportunity to have an amazing, hands-on college experience.
-They will host college fairs on July 30th and 31st at the Universal Hilton in Universal City.
-No need to RSVP!
-It’s a great way to meet admissions officers from 42 colleges all in one night!
+They host college fairs all over the country each year.
+It’s a great way to meet admissions officers from 44 colleges and gather information about colleges that could be a great fit for you!